Manaschintawar/Visual-Odometry-On-Quadcopters/README.md

 - `--calib`
   Path to the camera calibration file (required).
   The file should be a text file containing the camera intrinsic matrix (3x3).

+  **Important**: The provided calibration matrix is specific to the author's camera.
+You must replace it with your own camera's calibration matrix for accurate results.
+If you're using a different camera or recording your own video, obtain the calibration matrix for your specific camera.

 - `--resize WIDTH HEIGHT`
   (Optional) Resize the video frames to the given width and height.